EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

 end
 ```

 The first thing I do here is mock the Spree config so that I can watch when the configuration gets written to make sure that works ok.
-I'm going to trust CarrierWave to do its thing as far as storing and removing the image.
-But what I'm really interested in for my tests is that the correct identifiers get read and set in the Spree::Config object.
-I'm also using the exact uploaded file object that will be passed to a Rails controller during the form submission so I don't have to worry about whether the image is the proper format.
+I’m going to trust CarrierWave to do its thing as far as storing and removing the image.
+But what I’m really interested in for my tests is that the correct identifiers get read and set in the Spree::Config object.
+I’m also using the exact uploaded file object that will be passed to a Rails controller during the form submission so I don’t have to worry about whether the image is the proper format.

 In the next test, I want to make sure that I can use the standard conventions for setting the image straight from the class.
 The next two test cases I want to test the ability to pass a set of params as they would come from a form submission to save and remove an image.
 This matches the behavior you get when attaching CarrierWave to an ActiveRecord object.